Principle of Least Privilege: Access Management and Data Protection

 Implementing the Principle of Least Privilege

 To establish the principle of least privilege in your company, you must first declutter your current access structure and identify the weakest links in your network.
-Here is a list of measures you must take to do this:
+Here is a list of measures you must take to accomplish this:

 Locate all privileged accounts throughout the enterprise (on-premise, in the cloud, in DevOps environments and at endpoints).